cylc/cylc-flow/INSTALL.md

   * The Cylc User Guide will be generated from LaTeX source files (in PDF if `pdflatex` is installed, and HTML if `tex4ht` and *ImageMagick* are installed).
-  * A Python *fast ordered dictionary* module called *orrdereddict*  will be built from C source in `ext/ordereddict-0.4.5`.
-This may give enhanced performance over the Python standard library, but it is optional.
-To use it, install it manually into your `$PYTHONPATH`.

 ### Cloning The Cylc Repository